 Input Directory.
 This is the directory or folder which either contains .fsa files or subdirectories that contain .fsa files to be analyzed.
 OSIRIS will begin looking in the specified directory and traverse all subdirectories searching for .fsa files to be analyzed.
 Each directory that contains one or more .fsa files will be analyzed.

 Output Directory.
 This is the directory or folder that will contain the output files of the analysis.
 A subdirectory with the same name of the input directory will be created and if more than one input directory containing .fsa files is found, the output directory will have the same hierarchy as the input directory tree.
 Each analysis will create several output files.
 OSIRIS will allow the user to view report and plot files, whose filenames have the extension of .oar and .plt, respectively.
 The report (.oar) file contains the tabular data and there is one plot (.plt) file for each sample.
-There are also various text files in the output directory with either the .txt extension for viewing in a text editor, or tab delimited (.tab) files which are better viewed with a spreadsheet.
-The plot (.plt) files contain the same name as their corresponding .fsa input files except for the extension.
+There are also various text files in the output directory with either the .txt extension for viewing in a text editor, or tab delimited (.tab) files which are better viewed with a spreadsheet program.
+The plot (.plt) files have the same name as their corresponding .fsa input files except for the file name extension.
 All other output files begin with the name of the output folder or directory, with some containing a suffix before the file name extension.

 Kit Name.
 Select the kit or marker set that was used to produce the data being analyzed.